babbins/baird-guitars/src/pages/guitars/nw-1.md

 chambered electric

-\-three hand wound humbuckers
+- three hand wound humbuckers

-\-24.75" scale
+- 24.75" scale

-\-One piece mahogany top and sides with a mahogany back
+- One piece mahogany top and sides with a mahogany back

-\-Ebony fingerboard with bolt-on mahogany neck
+- Ebony fingerboard with bolt-on mahogany neck